 Excluded emissions.
 Currently this SOI measure does not include emissions related to AT's infrastructure, maintenance, and construction activities.
 The emissions associated with these activities may be significant, but sufficient information and systems are not yet available to report the GHG emissions associated with this aspect.
-Emissions from ferries and bus services delivered by third party operators are also not included in this measure (however, we continue to measure these internally as AT is committed to reducing emissions across all of its activities).
-Also excluded are the emissions associated with private and commercial vehicle use on Auckland's roading network, which are a major contributor to Auckland's total emissions.
-We continue to progress strategies to reduce car dependency in the region.
+Emissions from ferries and bus services delivered by third party operators are also not included in this measure (however, we continue to measure these internally as AT is committed to reducing emission across all of its activities).
 There are a number of other sources of emissions excluded from the measure, either because these are not considered material at this time, or because AT has yet to understand the size of the emissions and establish a robust system to measure these.

 Estimation uncertainty.
 There is a level of uncertainty in reporting greenhouse gas emissions, which is due to inherent scientific uncertainty in measuring emissions factors as well as estimation uncertainty in the measurement of activity quantity data.
-AT has used the published emissions factors from the Ministry for the Environment (MfE) 2022 guidance document issued on 16 August 2022 and obtained quantity data directly from the energy (electricity and gas) account and invoice management system, travel (air, taxi, rental car, corporate AT-HOP card) management systems and corporate and facilities waste management system.
+AT has used the published emissions factors from the MFE 2022 guidance document and obtained quantity data directly from the energy (electricity and gas) account and invoice management system, travel (air, taxi, rental car, corporate AT-HOP card) management systems and corporate and facilities waste management system.
 For emissions sources such as waste at facilities, there is a greater degree of uncertainty because of conversion applied to calculating the quantity of waste in terms of weight from the measured volume.
-The level of uncertainty could be significant given the sources that have been included in the current year.
+The level of uncertainty is not considered significant given the sources that have been included in the current year.